 We have consulted with many of our members who provide care for a loved one.
-We have asked what practical mechanisms we can introduce to make life easier and what, aside from our support groups and specialist nurse helpline, can help to further reduce isolation.
+We have asked what practical mechanisms we can introduce to make life easier and what, aside from our support groups and specialist nurse telephone and email support service, can help to further reduce isolation.
 They have spoken of a desire for us to increase awareness, provide better local knowledge and give practical training.
 We therefore aim to increase support through each stage of the MSA journey, including:

 - a carers’ guide specific to MSA symptom management